Opinion: Sad detail in Queen's health decline

 Now, that seems to be off the cards, with the Mail quoting a "well-placed source" as saying that her health woes now "may make it unlikely" she will make the trip south.
 (Look out for an announcement on that front this week.)

-Likewise, the Telegraph has reported "she has been advised not to make the 1000-mile round-trip for the short ceremony and photocall" because her ongoing mobility issues "have made travelling difficult".
+Likewise, the Telegraph has reported "she has been advised not to make the 1000-mile (1609km) round trip for the short ceremony and photocall" because her ongoing mobility issues "have made travelling difficult".

 As things currently stand, the new prime minister, either Liz Truss or Rishi Sunak, will instead travel north to meet her at Balmoral, the first time that Her Majesty has undertaken this duty away from Buckingham Palace in 70 years.